AidySun/MySQL/README.md

   1. read uncommitted
     * no view
   2. read committed
-    * view is created at the begining of the execution of SQL
+    * view is created at the beginning of the execution of SQL
     * default setting of Oracle
   3. repeatable read
-    * view is created at the begining of transaction
+    * view is created at the beginning of transaction
   4. serializable
     * no view? using locks